ahmadexp/Open-Source-PC110/Components/U6-M38224M6HP/Disassembly/README.md

 - Axis naming is inferred.
 Physical corner tests should confirm final X/Y orientation.
 - Some untraced regions may be data tables decoded as instructions.

-## Recommended reading order

-1. Start with `U6_M38223E4HP_firmware_description.pdf` for the narrative overview, hardware interpretation, and validation plan.
-2. Use `U6_M38223E4HP_clean_disassembly.asm` as the byte-level reference.
-3. Cross-check the touch acquisition labels and packet routines against live captures from the suggested probe points.

 ## Provenance